acucciniello/alexa-open-doc/README.md

 Sample phrase to say to Alexa to list you last ten files in Google Drive:

-` "Alexa, ask Google Drive to list my files please" `
+` "Alexa, ask Edit Docs to list my files please" `

 Alexa's Response: